psychemedia/finn-resources/src/mongan.md

 IS king of Leinster with his hosts was drawing near the fortress, and the fortress was opened before him.
 And the king of Leinster asked of the girl whether Mongan had been in the house.
 She said he had been. ' I wish to obtain a request of thee, girl,' said the king of Leinster. ' It shall be granted.

 2Q Except thy being with me till the year is ended, there is nothing that thou mayst ask which I will not grant thee.'
-'If that be so,' said the king, 'tell me when thou longest for Mongan son of Fiachna ; for when Mongan has gone, thou wilt long for him.'
+'If that be so,' said the king, 'tell me when thou longest for Mongan son of Fiachna; for when Mongan has gone, thou wilt long for him.'

 25 21.
-At the end of a quarter Mongan returned, and he was longing for her ; and all the hosts of the place were there at the time.
+At the end of a quarter Mongan returned, and he was longing for her; and all the hosts of the place were there at the time.
 Then the hosts of the place came out, and Mongan turned back from the fortress and went home.
 And that quarter he was in a wasting sickness.
 And the nobles of Ulster

 30 assembled into one place and offered Mongan to go with him to make battle for the sake of his wife.
 'By my word,' said Mongan, 'the woman that has been taken from me through my own folly, no woman's son of the men of Ulster shall fall for